griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Overview

-Tasks are purpose-built objectives that can be given to the LLM.
-Griptape provides several types of tasks that can be used depending on the use-case.
+A [Task](../../reference/griptape/tasks/index.md) is a purpose-built objective that can be given to the LLM.
+Griptape provides several types of Tasks that can be used depending on the use-case.

 ## Context
-Tasks take in a field `input_template` which lets you define the task objective.
-Within the `input_template`, you can access the following context variables:
+Tasks that take input have a field [input_template](../../reference/griptape/tasks/base_text_input_task.md#griptape.tasks.base_text_input_task.BaseTextInputTask.input_template) which lets you define the Task objective.
+Within the [input_template](../../reference/griptape/tasks/base_text_input_task.md#griptape.tasks.base_text_input_task.BaseTextInputTask.input_template), you can access the following [context](../../reference/griptape/structures/structure.md#griptape.structures.structure.Structure.context) variables:

 * `args`: an array of arguments passed to the `.run()` method.
 * `structure`: the structure that the task belongs to.
 * user defined context variables

-Depending on the structure that is running the task, additional context variables will be added.
+Depending on the Structure that is running the task, additional [context](../../reference/griptape/structures/structure.md#griptape.structures.structure.Structure.context) variables will be added.
 ```python
 from griptape.structures import Agent
 from griptape.tasks import PromptTask